bundance/imac-travelRepublicTest/README.md

 filter it as required.
 This functionality would normally be provided by a server-based backend, but it provided here in the client for ease of development.

-Note: clearly this architecture isn't optimally performant.
-However, it should be good enough for this exercise, and so should be seen as a Minimum Viable Product, rather than a complete production-ready solution.
+_Note: clearly, implementing the data-sorting and filtering services as an Angular service on the client isn't optimally performant; it would have been far better to implement it on a server and request the data via a REST API.
+However, time constraints precluded a server/database solution, and the current solution presented here should be good enough for this exercise.
+As such, look at it as a Minimum Viable Product, rather than a complete production-ready solution._

 ###Tests###
-I wrote an extensive set of tests for the paginator service, which have been included in this app.
+An extensive set of unit tests have been written in Jasmine for the paginator service, which have been included in this app.
 However, I've not written any additional tests due to time constraints.

 You'll need the Karma test runner to run the tests, which can be found in `/test/spec`.
 More details can be found in the angular-mom-paginator repo here.